eacooper/ShapeIllusion/README.md

 # ShapeIllusion
 Data and code associated with the manuscript "How small changes to one eye’s retinal image can transform the perceived shape of a very familiar object"
+McLean, Erkelens, & Cooper PNAS (2024)

 The assets are organized into two folders: